 The Amex Gold card is a travel rewards card that functions well as an everyday spending card.

 You’ll get the best of both worlds with elevated earnings at supermarkets, on dining, and on travel.
 Plus, at redemption time, you can use your points for flights via Amex Travel or transfer to airline and hotel partners.

-While you’ll earn cash-back on every purchase you make, purchases made at grocery stores, gas stations, and select department stores earn more.
+While you’ll earn cash-back on every purchase you make, purchases made at U.S. supermarkets, U.S. gas stations, and U.S. online retailers earn more.
 You’ll also save with access to Amex Offers, premium car rental protection, and the ability to redeem rewards for statement credits.